 I began to quiz my fellow IVF mamas and infertility warriors, and many of them told me that they too had been on the pill for many years, and when they came off, they just didn’t get a period.

-Post Pill Amenorrhea and Infertility
+Post Pill Amenorrhea and Birth Control Infertility

 Research suggests that using birth control over a long period of time may cause a delay in fertility.
 A systematic literature review looked at women who discontinued oral contraceptives (aka. the birth control pill) in order to get pregnant and found that women who had been on the pill had a delay in getting pregnant – for some it may have taken a year, for others even more.
 Because they didn’t really compare this with a proper control, it’s hard to know if this is a normal amount of time for couples who are trying to conceive, or if the pill played a role at the delay.

 But let’s start by talking about the absence of ovulation and menstruation – amenorrhea.
 There are a number of common reasons why some women experience amenorrhea and infertility, some of which include polycystic ovary syndrome (PCOS), hypothalamic amenorrhea, ovarian failure and hyperprolactinemia.
-Interestingly, a lot of these fertility issues are treated with… you guessed it… the pill!
+Interestingly, a lot of these fertility issues are treated with… you guessed… the pill!

 With PCOS, the pill is used to suppress the androgen hormone (the hormone that gives individuals male characterizes) and to stimulate or “regulate” a menstrual cycle (even though a period on the pill is not really a true menstrual cycle).
 Many women with PCOS otherwise do not have a regular cycle, and may ovulate sporadically or not really at all.
 So when a woman with PCOS comes off the pill, and doesn’t get their period, it’s not hard to see that as an effect of birth control.
 But is this really the case?